uga-libraries/general-aip/README.md

 Copy the configuration.py file for the local installation of the script to the "tests" folder before running any tests.

 ## Workflow
+The workflow organizes the files, extracts and formats technical metadata, and bags and zips the AIP folders.
+Each AIP is fully processed before the next one is started.
+If a known error is encountered, such as failing a validation test or a regular expression does not find a match, the AIP is moved to an error folder, and the rest of the steps are skipped for that AIP.

 1. Extracts the department, collection id, folder name, AIP id, title, and version from metadata.csv.